Frequently asked questions

 St Davids in Pembrokeshire has a population of under 2000 and is the smallest city in the UK.

 In recent years Wales has been an increasingly popular destination for outdoor and adventure sports, such as abseiling, surfing and paragliding.

 Cardiff's Millennium Stadium, which holds 74,500 people, has been host to many international sporting events such as the Rugby World Cup final in 1999 and 11 Olympic Football games in 2012.
 We enjoy football in Wales.
-We have a Welsh team in the Premier Division: Swansea City Football Club.
+We have a Welsh team in the English Premier League: Swansea City Football Club.

 The Celtic Manor Resort in South Wales hosted Golf’s 2010 Ryder Cup as well as the annual Wales Open.